fahadbinrahat/myretailstore/README.md

 API accepts a header called "applicationname", if the value is "mobile", consumer is identified as a mobile application hence API behaves as follows for performance optimisation and mimimal resources utilisations:

 • Returns less number of records in pagination scenario.
-Such as 2 records per page (not implemented).
+Such as 2 records per page (not implemented)

 • Returns a deflated resource model instead of original canonical model(Not implemented)

 • Also offers consumer option to specify required attributes of resource in response by adding them to query string.

 ### Adding Customer and Product Resources